FanstyTech/Rushita-FE/docs/form-creation-guide.md

-# Rushita Frontend Form Creation Guide
+# Rousheta Frontend Form Creation Guide

 ## Overview

-This guide provides a comprehensive approach to creating new forms in the Rushita Frontend project.
+This guide provides a comprehensive approach to creating new forms in the Rousheta Frontend project.
 It covers form setup, field types, validation, and best practices for consistent user experience.

 ## Table of Contents